i13e/cfg/docs/README.md

 ### Notes

-The install script is currently **unfinished** and will break your system if you attempt to use it.
+- The install script is currently **unfinished** and will break your system if you attempt to use it.
+- Update zsh plugins as submodules with: 'cfg submodule update --remote'